islandcontroller/jtag-wire-adapter/README.md

 ### Key features

 * Snug-fit debug probe connector
-* 7 colored flying wires for target connection.
-Length approx. 10 cm
+* .100" pin header for flying wire connection
-* Wire-color assignments printed on silkscreen
+* Signal assignment printed on silk screen
-* Strain-relief and heatshrink tubing for durability

 ## Overview

-This adapter can be used to interface a SEGGER J-Link debug probe to a generic JTAG or SWD target, using .1" pin header flying wires.
+This adapter can be used to interface a SEGGER J-Link debug probe to a generic JTAG or SWD target, using .1" "DuPont"-style header jumper wires.
 This low cost solution can be especially useful for academic users of J-Link EDU probes, as it doesn't require special connector hardware to be fitted on target project boards.

 ## Licensing